Squelsh84/milestone-UFO/README.md

 *	CSS

-* [JavaScript] The dashboard uses Javascript to provide dynamic interactivity, as it is a full-fledged versatile programming language.
+* [JavaScript] The dashboard uses JavaScript to provide dynamic interactivity, as it is a full-fledged versatile programming language.

 *	[Visual Code Studio](https://code.visualstudio.com/)